UPDATE: WE WILL BE TAKING A HIATUS AND NOT ACCEPTING EVENTS AFTER SEP 30 2023. THANK-YOU FOR YOUR SUPPORT

 Cake & Candles

 Select a charity to share your joy and generosity.
 Click on the charity name to learn more about it.
 Once the event is saved, there can NO longer be a change to the charity.
+Your charity will contact you directly when they receive the donations after your event.

 ACRES is a local charity founded by Singaporeans.
 Their sole aim is to advocate for an end to animal cruelty in Asia.
 They tackle wildlife crime in Singapore in addition to a 24-hour wildlife rescue service leading to rescuing more than 10,000 injured, displaced or orphaned wild animals.
 With over 700 roadshows, their community outreach incorporates humane education at academic institutions.
 This averages to a reach of over 105,000 children and adults every year.